Chinese sponsor demands changes to 'Transformers 4' film

-June 20 A Chinese investment firm has demanded that Paramount Pictures remove scenes from the upcoming action film "Transformers: Age of Extinction" because it believes the movie studio did not meet the obligations of a sponsorship deal between the two companies.

 Beijing Pangushi Investment Co.
-Ltd., in a statement dated June 18, said it terminated its contract with Paramount, a unit of Viacom Inc, and that any images featuring the company's building should be deleted from the film or its marketing materials.
+Ltd., in a statement dated June 18, said it terminated its contract with Paramount, a unit of Viacom Inc (VIAB.O), and that any images featuring the company's building should be deleted from the film or its marketing materials.

 The movie, the fourth installment in the blockbuster "Transformers" series, is set for worldwide release on June 27.